Community Risk And Resiliency Act (CRRA)

 CRRA Provisions

-The Community Risk and Resiliency Act (CRRA), as enacted in 2014, included five major provisions.
-The 2019 Climate Leadership and Community Protection Act (CLCPA) (leaves DEC's website) amended the CRRA as noted below:
+The Community Risk and Resiliency Act (CRRA), as enacted in 2014 and amended by the 2019 Climate Leadership and Community Protection Act (CLCPA) includes several major provisions:

 - Official Sea-level Rise Projections - CRRA required the Department of Environmental Conservation (DEC) to adopt science-based sea-level rise projections by regulation.